FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 It checks MAME system descriptions with RetroPie system descriptions.

-If there is a match it will use the RetroPie system name.
+If there is a match, it will use the RetroPie system name.

-Otherwise it will keeps using the MAME system name.
+Otherwise it will keep using the MAME system name.

 Explanation :

 If you want to generate a script for the MSX type "hbf700p" the script will use "msx" now as module id.

-So it can use the existing msx es-theme.
+So now it uses the existing msx es-theme, if installed.

 # Idea added in generate-lr-mess-systems-1v3-alpha and generate-lr-mess-systems-1v4-alpha: